rikedyp/documentation/windows-ui-guide/docs/tracer/inline-tracing.md

 - **Trace idioms**

-    Whether specific expressions that the interpreter might treat as special cases (for example, idioms) are included when tracing primitives.
+    Whether specific expressions that the interpreter might treat as special cases (for example, idioms) are included when tracing inline.
 If this option is not selected, such expressions are treated as atomic functions.

 - **Use Array Notation**